jesse0099/Markdowns/s3_access.md

 Not including the `--profile` flag will execute CLI commands using your own credentials, essentially rejecting actions over our bucket.

-`An error occurred (AccessDenied) when calling the ListObjectsV2 operation: A ccess Denied`
+`An error occurred (AccessDenied) when calling the ListObjectsV2 operation: Access Denied`

 ***IAM Identity Center:***